Multiband quasiparticle interference in the topological insulator Cu_(x)Bi_(2)Te_(3): Experimental methods.

 Single crystals of Cu$_{0.2}$Bi$_{2}$Te$_{3}$ were grown using a Bridgman technique.
 The elements were sealed in a quartz tube, heated to 850 $^{\circ}$C and held there for 10 hours.
 This was followed by a slow cool (1 $^{\circ}$C/hour) to 600 $^{\circ}$C, the samples being held at this temperature for a further 60 hours.
-ARPES was performed at the $1^3$ endstation on the UE112-PGM-2b beamline at BESSYII and with a lab-based system equipped with a high intensity helium discharge source.
-Angular and energy resolution were set to 0.002(0.008) $\text{\AA}^{-1}$ and 4(15) meV at $1^3$ (lab-system).
-ARPES data were taken at $1^3$ at a temperature of 800 mK, and the lab-based data at 18 K. UHV STM measurements were performed at 4.2 K, using Pt/Ir tips to achieve a tunneling current of 0.5 nA with junction resistances between 0.1-0.5 G$\Omega$.
+ARPES experiments were performed with a lab-based system equipped with a high intensity helium discharge source.
+Angular and energy resolution were set to 0.008 $\text{\AA}^{-1}$ and 6 meV.
+ARPES data was taken at 18 K. UHV STM measurements were performed at 4.2 K, using Pt/Ir tips to achieve a tunneling current of 0.5 nA with junction resistances between 0.1-0.5 G$\Omega$.
 Conductance maps, $g(\mathbf{r},E)$, have been recorded over 60 $\times$ 60 nm$^{2}$ areas using a modulation frequency of 969 Hz with a bias modulation amplitude of 5 meV.
 In all experiments samples are cleaved \textit{in situ} at room temperature.